hacknlove/autarchy/README.md

 #### toQuery
 `[(context) => ({ some mongo query }), ...]` | `false`

+Requests are cached so after a first fetch you don't need the remote service to be up and running.

 You can use `pre` to set `context.conf.toQuery` to false to disable the cache search

 Otherwise it will loop the array running query after query until it returns a response.